25 Travel Trailer Must-Haves to Get on the Road Now

 PRO TIP: Choose a pure sine wave inverter if you plan to charge a laptop.
 Other inverters can permanently damage a computer.

-Below are the best rv accessories for leveling, securing, and stabilizing your RV.
+Items #15 – 18 below are the best RV accessories for leveling, securing, and stabilizing your RV.

 15. Trailer Wheel Chocks

 These are must-haves for towable RVs (travel trailer or fifth-wheel).
-Wheel chocks keep your trailer secure when it’s not connected to the tow vehicle.
+Wheel chocks keep your trailer tires secured when it’s not connected to the tow vehicle.

 Chocks under travel trailer wheel.